- Overview

 Sample application¶

-The CN QS includes a complete reference application that demonstrates Canton Network application patterns.
+The CN Quickstart includes a complete reference application that demonstrates Canton Network application patterns.
 While you’ll likely replace this component entirely, understanding its architecture provides valuable insights for your own application design.

 Application components¶